 With my initial dislike of the title vanquished, Indream got me thinking (and writing).
 We all struggle with the assorted demons that accompany entrepreneurship; our success comes from separating what we can control from the improbable.

 My response to the ‘Do I need to be an entrepreneur?’ remains “yes” because the bad moments are usually followed by a heartfelt thank you from a client, a new project based on a referral or a feeling of exhilaration as I grow my business.
 Each day will continue to bring challenges, fears and that ‘hamster wheel’ noted by Kuegler as one hustles to keep financially viable but for the now I’m good with all that.

-Finally, if you did try but closed your business I hope you put entrepreneur or founder on your resume or online profile.
+Finally, if you do close your start-up or business I hope you put entrepreneur or founder on your resume or online profile.
 Be proud that you once took the leap and it may not seem like it now but you are better for it.

 Do I need to be an entrepreneur?
 By Akasha Rose Indream – Holistic Branding Consultant, Founder at Strategygoto.com

 Entrepreneurship Sucks, Are You Ready For That?
 By Tom Kuegler – Vlogger, Entrepreneur, Blogger on Medium

 Jill Crossland is a business and marketing consultant who can take your business and social media to the next level.